ksu-cis300-master/Homework-5-F23-TravelingSalesperson-Instructions/index.md

 ## 3. User Interface

 The program should look and behave exactly like the model solution to Homework 3, except that it should typically take less time for larger sets of points.
+For this reason, no demo video is provided.

 ## 4. Improvements to the Shortest Circuit Algorithm